mars0i/majure/README.md

 Clojure-Java interoperability facilities, so following the sequence from version 1 to version 3 may be useful for learning about interop.

+### 0:

+All-Java version.
+Copied from manual (through section 2.8) with small changes in formatting.

 ### 1:

 Replaces Student.java with Student.clj, i.e. reimplements the `Student`